bhutansultan27-beep/replit-casino-bot/replit.md

 ## Recent Changes

+**House Balance Feature (2025-10-20)**
+- Added `/housebal` command to view house balance
+- Initialized house balance at $6973
+- House balance now fluctuates based on bot's winnings/losses in games
+- Updated dice and coinflip game logic to track house performance
+- Not linked to any crypto wallet - purely for display

 **Initial Implementation (2025-10-20)**
 - Created database manager with JSON storage and auto-save functionality
 - Implemented core bot structure with all game mechanics